-Kat Austen is one of the artists hosting scientists in residence as part of the STUDIOTOPIA programme, through Ars Electronica.
-Austen’s Studio is hosting Indrė Zliobaitė and Lawrence Gill.
-The team are currently developing concepts to be realised over the residency period.
+Kat Austen was one of the artists hosting scientists in residence as part of the STUDIOTOPIA programme, through Ars Electronica.
+Austen’s Studio is hosting Indrė Zliobaitė and Laurence Gill.
+Studiotopia’s residency, exhibition, art and pop-up lab programme aims to establish better connections between arts and science, cultural & research institutions and with European citizens.

 STUDIOTOPIA is a European initiative that seeks to activate the collaborative and interdisciplinary expertise required to face the ecological implications of the Anthropocene.
 It consists of eight European cultural institutions: Center for Fine Arts (BOZAR) and GLUON in Brussels, Ars Electronica in Linz, Cluj Cultural Centre in Cluj, Laznia Centre for Contemporary Art in Gdansk, Onassis Cultural Centre in Athens, Vrije Universiteit Amsterdam and Laboral in Gijon.